Adversarial Patterns: Building Robust Android Malware Classifiers: Evasion attacks and defenses: Foundation

 Equation \ref{eqn:fgsm}, also called the fast-gradient sign method (FGSM) for an un-targeted attack, finds the perturbation by increasing the local linear approximation of the loss function.
 FGSM is `fast' because the loss gradient computes once and modifies the input perturbation of single-step size $\delta$.
-In a targeted attack, the target label $T$ in the loss function can obtain an adversarial sample by using:

-\textbf{Iterative FGSM attack:} While FGSM can be fast in producing adversarial samples, it is not optimal.
-FGSM has limitations since it does not produce minimally perturbed adversarial samples.
-Kurakin et al. \cite{kurakin2016adversarial} propose an iterative method to produce an optimal perturbation using the fast gradient sign method.
-They compute the sign of the gradient of the loss function with respect to the input, multiply it by the step $\alpha$, and clip the output to $\epsilon$ so that the transformed input is on the $\epsilon$ neighborhood.
-They repeat this process with multiple smaller steps of $\alpha$.
-The number of iterations are heuristically selected to be between $\textnormal{min}(\epsilon + 4, 1.25~\epsilon)$.
-This attack is also called Projected Gradient Descent (PGD) attack.
-Mathematically, Equation \ref{eqn:iterativegradient} represents the iterative gradient sign method.
+\textbf{Iterative FGSM (BIM) \cite{kurakin2016adversarial}:} Kurakin et al. introduced a method that iteratively applied the Fast Gradient Sign Method (FGSM).
+It involves calculating the sign of the gradient of the loss function with respect to the input, multiplying it by the step $\alpha$, and clipping the output to $\epsilon$ so that the transformed input is on the $\epsilon$ neighborhood.
+This process is repeated with multiple smaller steps of $\alpha$.
+The number of iterations is heuristically selected to be between $\textnormal{min}(\epsilon + 4, 1.25~\epsilon)$.

-\textbf{RAND FGSM attack:} Tramer et al. \cite{tramer2017ensemble} propose a randomized fast gradient sign method (RAND+FGSM) by introducing a gaussian perturbation to the input before applying the single-step FGSM attack.
-This method produces a more powerful perturbation for fast gradient attacks.